Buy-to-Let Rental Yield Calculator

 A headline yield figure hides the reality of buy-to-let.
 Here's what each metric means and why it changes your decision.

 This measures how efficiently your actual cash (deposit plus purchase costs including SDLT) generates returns.
-A property with a modest gross yield can deliver strong CoC ROI through leverage.
-Most experienced UK investors target a minimum of 10–15%.
+A property with a modest gross yield can deliver strong CoC ROI through leverage — though SDLT and purchase costs reduce this significantly.
+On a flip the same CoC logic applies but the time horizon is months, not years.
+Most experienced UK investors target a minimum of 10–15% on a BTL.
+Stamp Duty (SDLT) Explained · HMO vs BTL

 The Interest Coverage Ratio determines whether you can get a mortgage.
 Most lenders require rent to cover 125% of mortgage interest for basic-rate taxpayers, or 145% for higher-rate taxpayers.
-Failing this test means no mortgage — regardless of your personal income.
+Higher-rate taxpayers face the tighter threshold partly because Section 24 increases their effective tax burden on rental income.
+Failing the ICR test means no mortgage, regardless of personal income.
+Section 24 explained · HMO vs BTL

 Since April 2020, individual landlords cannot deduct mortgage interest from rental income.
-Instead you receive a 20% basic-rate tax credit.
+Instead you receive a 20% basic-rate tax credit on finance costs.
 For 40% taxpayers this means paying tax on income that went to the mortgage.
-A limited company avoids Section 24 entirely — toggle the switch above to compare both scenarios.
+Use the Section 24 calculator to model your exact extra tax cost, or toggle the Ltd Co switch above to compare both structures.
+If the tax burden makes standard buy-to-let unviable, an HMO structure can generate enough extra income to absorb it.
+Section 24 explained in full · HMO vs BTL